kpuka/SIMAH/_portfolio/05 StudyDesign4-SystematicReviews.md

 Review of systematic reviews and the steps involved in conducting your own review.
 A step-by-step example of the search strategy is also presented.<!--more-->

+Importantly, the guide below is brief and reviewing the [Cochrane Handbook](http://www.handbook.cochrane.org/) and working with a librarian and statistician is highly advisable.

 # What is it?
 What do I need to know before I start?

 -   Systematic reviews address a specific research question by identifying and then combining all available evidence using explicit, systematic methods that are specified *a priori* to minimize bias